Dave-team/Knowledge-base/Business-Intelligence/Communication examples.md

 Impact
 This will help Merchandising and Commerical ensure products are live on site the way they should be.
 Having the products correctly on site increases sales and conversion rate

+Overview
+In Admin, Product Visibility includes the ‘Merchandised’ option.
+This is currently not part of the ETL and we’d love to have this field in our Looker reporting.
+Problem
+We want a way to report on products that are actually showing up on the front-end of the website.
+By adding the ’primary_variant’ field to the Products ETL, we can add this back as a dimension in Looker and enable this reporting functionality.
+Impact
+Growing our category revenues continues to be a big focus in 2021.
+Accurate reporting on merchandised products allows the Trading team to optimise for this growth.

 ## Other
 Hi all,